MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 ## Step 9: Create PR and merge

-In the Git repo, [create a pull request](/azure/devops/repos/git/pull-requests#create-a-pull-request) to merge the *MyFoods* branch with the *main* branch.
+In the Git repo, [create a pull request](/azure/devops/repos/git/pull-requests#create-a-pull-request) to merge the *MyFoodEdits* branch with the *main* branch.

 1. Select **Create a pull request**.